The Queer Review

 There was a problem filtering reviews right now.
 Please try again later.
 Scott .
 5.0 out of 5 stars Art house cinema at its finest.
 Reviewed in the United States on October 17, 2021. ...
 GOODBYE SEVENTIES was a good film, somewhat sad and bittersweet, but overall, in my opinion, I felt that the film did a good job of reflecting the times of ...

+NOTEBOOK.
+SHOP.
 In the 1970s, the golden age of gay pornography in New York City, a promising chorus boy is injured and told he will never dance again.
-Distraught and unimpressed with the "art" films playing seedy Times Square theaters, he gets his friends and lovers together and they start making their own hardcore movies.
-Against all odds the films are wildly successful until drugs, AIDS and cheap video ...
+Distraught and unimpressed with the "art" films playing seedy Times Square theaters, he gets his friends and lovers together and they start making their own hard co.

 Goodbye Seventies (2020) cast and crew credits, including actors, actresses, directors, writers and more.
 Menu.
 Movies.
 Release Calendar Top 250 Movies Most Popular Movies Browse Movies by Genre Top Box Office Showtimes & Tickets Movie News India Movie Spotlight. ...
 External Reviews; Metacritic Reviews; Related Items.
 News; Showtimes; External ...